 If you attend on a Friday or Saturday night, you will order from the menu at your place setting and your server will take care of the various elements of your meal.
 On Thursdays and Sundays you can dig in to our bountiful buffet.

 Your server will describe our array of desserts before the show begins and, if you select one, it will be served at intermission.

 Appropriate dress for the theater is what we think of as “dressy comfortable.”
 You certainly don’t need to wear your tux or ball gown and we hope you don’t show up in flip flops, cutoffs or t-shirts.
 A comfortable spot in-between is what to aim for.

 You can’t take pictures or record during the performance for a number of reasons – chief among them being disturbing the people around you, violating the terms of our royalty agreements with the owners of the performance rights and blinding the actors with flash.

-For obvious reasons, we also want you to turn off your cell phone, smart phone, iPad, leaf blower and cement mixer before the show begins.
+For obvious reasons, we also want you to turn off your phone before the show begins.

 In consideration for the rest of our patrons, we generally do not admit children under school age because understandably they find it difficult to be still and quiet for the length of the show.
 In fact, we expect that any child (or spouse:) who becomes restless or disruptive will be taken out to the lobby.